 - There will be between 3 and 6 GMs per year and one Annual General Meeting for the Board.
 One of these meetings will focus on the organisation’s strategy.
 There may also be ad hoc Directors meetings.

 1 TSYP will hold an Annual Gathering (‘AG’) every year.

 2 This will be to provide an opportunity for:

 - the Directors to inform practitioners of the last year’s activities

 - receive the Accounts from the previous year from the Treasurer

 - be informed of and review the planned activities for the forthcoming year

-- review and comment on the strategy of the organisation
+- Review and comment on the strategy of the organisation.

-- A minimum notice period of 30 days will be given for the AGM.
-The AGM is to be documented and the Minutes of the previous year’s AGM distributed to the TSYP Executive Committee as soon as possible for their information.
-The minutes shall be distributed to the attending membership at least one week prior to the following AGM and will be formally approved at this meeting.
+- The AG is to be documented, Minutes of the previous year’s AG will be distributed to the TSYP Directors, Members and all those on the TSYP register of Practitioners.
+These minutes shall be distributed to the attending membership at least one week prior to the following AG.